oncokb/oncokb-transcript/README.md

    We use yarn scripts and [Webpack](https://webpack.js.org/) as our build system.

-3. If you are using redis as a cache, you will have to launch a cache server.
+4. If you are using redis as a cache, you will have to launch a cache server (Optional).

    - To start your cache server, run: